ArushYadlapati/lolesports-live/README.md

 - Get live data for current, past, and future League of Legends pro matches.
 - Only Tier 1 leagues are supported (LTA North & South, LEC, LCK, LPL), as well as Internationals (First Stand, MSI, & Worlds).
 - Game win % (via Amazon GPR) for each match
-- Betting link to bet365 for each match (again, for real money, this is just a proof of concept)
+- Betting link to bet365 for each match (again, for real money)
-- Color scheme selectors,
+- Color scheme selectors (lots of options!)
+- Filter matches by type of match (finals, playoffs, regular season)
+- Sort modes for matches (by status, by date, and importance)
+- League selector buttons

 ## Future Plans
+- Add more leagues (LJL, EMEA Masters, etc.)
-- Redesign the UI to be more user-friendly (because right now it's just 1 giant text box).
+- Redesign the UI to be more user-friendly.
+- Add more pages (make website more realistic)

 ## Running Locally
 First, run `npm install` in the project root.